UkCoder165/gymflex/README.md

    - #### Returning Visitor Goals
           1. As a returning visitor to Gymflex, I would like to be kept updated with any changes to opening times and scheduled events via the website.
           2. I would like to be able to contact the gym via its' website to enquire about booking an induction and a personal trainer.
-          3. As a returning visitor, I would like to be able the gym equipment to help me plan my workouts.
+          3. As a returning visitor, I would like pictures on the website displaying gym equipment to help me plan my workouts.

    - #### Frequent User Goals